 It is the surest path of greatest resistance!

-The opposite is the path of least resistance…finding a market of interested prospective clients/customers/patients who respond to you!
+The opposite is the path of least resistance…finding a market of interested prospective customers who respond to you!
 Listen to them tell you what they want, and then…let them buy whatever the hell they want to buy!

 Is this all making sense?

-In the next secret, we’ll be discussing what your real mission is and how it affects getting clients/customers/patients.
+In the next secret, we’ll be discussing what your real mission is and how it affects getting customers.
 We’ll talk about the secret of making an emotional connection as an “advisor” or “counsellor” or “helper”.
 But let’s look at some other key issues about following the path of least resistance!

 See, everyone teaches us that selling “image” is the path of least resistance.